 The Nose Is A Target In Close Combat

 The nose is another target area that is very delicate and can be easily broken.
 If the nose was to be attacked, an opponent can suffer from uncontrolled watering and closing of his eyes, which can leave your opponent open to other attacks.
 If your strikes to the nose are not strong enough, then your opponent is not going to be affected by them because if he’s someone that’s been training, then he’s grown used to being hit in the nose and can handle what you’re throwing at him.

 The Ear Are Targets In Close Combat

 Another target area is the ears.
 If you decide to attack the ears, you could tear your opponent’s eardrum.
 The ear is on the same level as the nose, if you’re not striking hard enough and your opponent is well-trained, then you’re not going to stop him or even divert his attention away from more serious attacks.

 The jaw area is another target area and if struck with great force, then it can cause your opponent to become incapacitated.
 When striking the jaw of your opponent, you can cause serious injury to his teeth and tissue areas like his tongue and lips, at the same time though, you’ve just increased your risk of injury as well.
 The only way to avoid any risk is by using something else that can be used as a weapon, some sort of hard object, or even the heel of your boots.

 The Neck Is A Target In Close Combat

 The back of the neck is where you’ll find the spinal cord where the nervous system is connected to the brain.
 A person’s head is heavy and there aren’t large muscles in the neck area to prevent damage if attacked there.
-Any serious blows or twisting beyond what the spinal column is able to bear can cause a lot of damage, enough from pain to completely immobilize your opponent.
+Any serious blows or twisting beyond what the spinal column can bear can cause a lot of damage, enough from pain to completely immobilize your opponent.

 The Torso Is A Target Area In Close Combat